- Best for premium perks: The Platinum Card® from American Express

 Best card for beginners: Capital One Venture Rewards Credit Card

-• Earning rate: 2x miles per dollar on everything, 5x miles on hotels and rentals on Cap One Travel
+- Earning rate: 2x miles per dollar on everything, 5x miles on hotels and rentals on Capital One Travel

-The rundown: The Capital One Venture Rewards Credit Card is effectively a stripped-down version of the Venture X. Boasting the same huge intro bonus of 75,000 miles and the same flat-rate 2x miles per dollar on everything, it’s got everything but the premium perks.
+The rundown: The Capital One Venture Rewards Credit Card is effectively a stripped-down version of the Venture X. Besides the card’s limited-time $250 offer, it boasts the same huge intro bonus of 75,000 miles and the same flat-rate 2x miles per dollar on everything.
+It’s got everything but the premium perks.

 And that’s not a bad thing.
 This card is perfect for two kinds of people: complete beginners who want simple earning with a low annual fee and more experienced users who already have a premium card and want to cover all their spending with at least 2x miles.
 There’s little to criticize with the Capital One Venture Rewards Credit Card, making it one of the best rewards cards available.